neurite/mac-os-dev-notes/README.md

 * Hold down Command-S for single-user mode.
 * Hold down Command-V for verbose mode.

-To disable single-user mode, enter the recovery mode and set a firmware password.
-Note make sure to never forget the firmware password.
+To disable single-user mode, enter the recovery mode and set a firmware password. *Make sure to never forget the firmware password.*

 ### Java